How To Define Whiplash Pain

 Signs And Symptoms

-Our representative found some of the symptoms that are common in a whiplash.
-People who undergo a cervical whiplash may experience symptoms for a few weeks, but also for several years, depending on the severity of the injury.
-Here are the main symptoms associated with this health problem:
+People who have a cervical whiplash may experience symptoms for a few weeks, but possibly for several years, depending on how bad the injury.
+Here are the main symptoms that are common with this health problem:

-- Pain in the neck (cervicalgia) and sometimes in the arms;
+- Pain in the neck and sometimes in the arms

 - Loss of range of motion in the neck